 A pathway to returning to normal should include strategies to continue to expand testing capacity beyond symptomatic individuals through increasing the availability of different types of diagnostic tests.

-5. Leverage private sector personnel expertise as needed in order to help manage the challenges of procurement and supply chain management.
+- Leverage private sector personnel expertise as needed in order to help manage challenges of procurement and supply chain management.

-Effective and strategic coordination and steering of multiple stakeholders’ mitigation and scale-up strategies requires architecture to orchestrate the design, planning, and execution of the state-level response.
+Effective and strategic coordination and steering of multiple stakeholders’ mitigation and scale-up strategies requires an architecture to orchestrate design, planning, and execution of the state level response.

 State leaders could consider developing tracks (or working groups) to help oversee the testing landscape on the state level.
-Exhibit IV (see the Appendix) lists possible tracks with potential participants, descriptions, and illustrative outputs to aid in mitigation planning and execution strategies.
+Exhibit IV lists possible tracks with potential participants, descriptions, and illustrative outputs to aid in mitigation planning and execution strategies.

 As appropriate, the tracks may use dashboards (such as Figures I and II, Exhibit III) to monitor the current testing landscape and respond to any emerging issues.
 Tracks should report their progress and pressing issues to state leadership as needed.